Sid2697/awesome-egocentric-vision/README.md

 ## Contribute

+This is a work in progress.
 Contributions welcome!
 Read the [contribution guidelines](contributing.md) first.